 Gout: A buildup of uric acid crystal in a join, often found in people’s big toe or part of their foot.
 People usually wake up with a sudden, sharp pain in their big toe due to drinking, stress or drugs.

 Fibromyalgia: Considered a central pain syndrome, which means the brain and spinal cord process pain signals differently.
 People often have widespread pain and it comes and goes

 How can you manage the pain and stiffness related to these diseases?
 Here are five tips that can help manage your arthritis and ease the pain.

-- Get enough sleep.
 Studies have shown that keeping on a regular sleep schedule can help decrease inflammation and keep you more alert.
-Try staying on a regular sleep schedule, avoid caffeine before bedtime and turn off electronic devices at leas an hour before bed.
+Try staying on a regular sleep schedule, avoid caffeine before bedtime, and turn off electronic devices at least an hour before bed.

 If you or your loved one is living with arthritis every day it can be hard not to focus on the pain, but with a few simple lifestyle changes, you can manage it.
 It’s important to remember that not every lifestyle change will work for everyone.
 Find the one that best fits your lifestyle to help you live a life with less pain and stiffness.